alchemycodelab/alchemy-student-projects/February-2022-Cohort/February-2022-02-react.md

 ## React-02 Projects

-Second one week sprint, from concept through delivery, after week 13 in the program.
+Second one week sprint, from concept through delivery, after week 12 in the program.
 First full-stack app using ReactJS, Supabase and RESTful API calls hitting a 3rd party API, on fully remote teams.
 ___

 ### Pinball Real Estate

-> Description
->> Search for properties across the US
+> Search for properties across the US

 * [Repo](https://github.com/PinballRealEstate/PinballRealEstate)